futuredapp/Engineering-Handbook/docs/teams/fullstack/appendices/00_glossary.md

 **DOM (Document Object Model)**
 A programming interface that represents the structure of HTML or XML documents as a tree of objects, allowing scripts to update content, structure, and style.

+**E2E (End-to-End) Testing**
+A testing methodology that validates the entire application flow from the user's perspective, simulating real user interactions through a browser or API client.

 **Frontend**
 The client-side part of an application that users interact with directly, typically built with HTML, CSS, and JavaScript.